 People from the Netherlands are not only the best non-native English speakers in the world.
 They have a lot more to offer and are the best at a great many things.
-Now, you may be wondering what else is the Netherlands best at?
+Now, you may be wondering "what is the Netherlands best at?".

 The Netherlands excelled in diverse fields.
 Hence there is so much more to know about their achievements and contributions to the world.
 In this article, you will find 10 things the Netherlands is best at.

 From economy to education to culture the Netherlands is doing better than other countries on a significant number of points.
 Here I’ve listed 10 of them.
 So without further ado, let’s find out what the Netherlands is best at.